The cohomological reduction method for computing n-dimensional cocyclic matrices: Conclusions and further work

 \section{Conclusions and further work}

-The cohomological reduction method has been shown to produce a basis for 2-cocycles over finite groups for which a cohomological model is known.
-This procedure is more elegant and economical (from a computational point of view) than any other method known so far.
-In addition, it may be used to construct a basis for higher dimensional cocycles.

-At this point, extending the 2-dimensional case, the $n$-dimensional cocyclic matrices could be a source for higher dimensional proper (and even improper) Hadamard matrices.
-As introduced by Shlichta in \cite{Shl71,Shl79}, an {\em improper} $n$-dimensional Hadamard matrix of order $v$ is a $(\pm 1)$ array $A=(a(i_1,i_2,\ldots,i_n))_{1\leq i_j \leq v,1 \leq j \leq n}$ such that all its parallel $(n-1)$-dimensional sections are mutually orthogonal; that is, for each $1 \leq l \leq n$, and for all indices $x$ and $y$ in dimension $l$,

-An improper $n$-dimensional Hadamard matrix may have stronger orthogonality properties in some dimensions.
-For instance, an $n$-dimensional Hadamard matrix $A$ is termed {\em proper} (see \cite{Hor07,Yan01} for details) if any parallel rows in $A$ are orthogonal; that is, for each pair of dimensions $j,l$, for all indices $x$ and $y$ in dimension $l$, and for each set of fixed indices in the other $n-2$ dimensions,

-It follows that every planar section of a proper $n$-dimensional Hadamard matrix of order $v$ is a Hadamard matrix of order $v$ itself, so $v$ must be 2 or a multiple of 4.
-Actually, four direct constructions of proper higher dimensional Hadamard matrices are known, depending respectively on the existence of special Boolean functions, planar Hadamard matrices, group developed Hadamard matrices over certain abelian group, and $n$-dimensional perfect arrays $PBA(r, \ldots ,r)$ of energy $r^n$ (see \cite{Hor07} for details).
-In particular, if the Hadamard Conjecture is true, there would exist proper $n$-dimensional Hadamard matrices for every $n\geq 2$ and every $v$ multiple of 4.

-On the contrary, few is known about the existence of improper $n$-dimensional Hadamard matrices of order $v$.
+It is well-known that there exists a proper $n$-dimensional Hadamard matrix of order $v\equiv 0\; \mbox{mod 4}$ for every $n\geq 3$ if and only if there exists a planar Hadamard matrix of order $v$.
+However, few is known about the existence of improper $n$-dimensional Hadamard matrices of order $v$.
 It is evident that $v$ must be even, but surprisingly it need not to be a multiple of 4.
-There are well known examples of improper $3,4$-dimensional Hadamard matrices of order 6 (see \cite{Yan01} for instance).
-Anyway, it is not known whether improper $n$-dimensional Hadamard matrices exist for all even orders $v=2t$, $n \geq 3$.
-Furthermore, only $3$-dimensional improper Hadamard matrices of order $2 \cdot 3^b$ are known, $b\geq 1$.
+And it is not known whether improper $n$-dimensional Hadamard matrices exist for all even orders $v=2t$, $n \geq 3$, for odd $t$.
+Furthermore, only $3$-dimensional improper Hadamard matrices of order $2 \cdot 3^b$ are known, $b\geq 1$ (see \cite{Yan01} for more details).

-Since the cocyclic framework has showed to be a promising technique for handling with planar Hadamard matrices, we wonder if $n$-dimensional cocyclic matrices of order $v$ might be suitable as well for looking for $n$-dimensional improper Hadamard matrices of order $v$.